rpdav/nixos/hosts/testbox/install/README.md

 # Remote rebuilding
 Rebuild command: just testbox
-This tends to default to root's ssh key instead of ryan's yubikey. copied its pubkey to the config for now maybe because I'm running sudo? do you need sudo to nixos-rebuild a different machine as long as you're sshing in as root?
+make sure you're not using sudo for nixos-rebuild, otherwise it'll try to use root's ssh keys. no need for sudo as long as you ssh in as root

 # Secrets
 sops does require the target machine to have valid keys. so this will need to be copied over to /etc/ssh or /persist/etc/ssh before doing final rebuild